CBS7 FIRST ALERT Forecast for Tuesday, 11/22

 Texas (KOSA) -CBS7 FIRST ALERT Forecast for Tuesday, 11/22

-More low clouds and fog will be possible between 5 am and 11 am on Tuesday and Wednesday causing low visibility and hazardous driving conditions.
+A Freezing Fog Advisory is in effect until 10 am CST / 9 am MST.
+Wednesday foggy conditions will be possible causing low visibility and hazardous driving conditions.
 Skies should clear by the afternoon allowing temperatures to warm up a little more each afternoon through mid-week.

 A strong cold front will arrive in West Texas on Thanksgiving day bringing breezy conditions and cooler temperatures.
 Chilly conditions look to continue on Friday with a slight chance of some rain but there may be some snow possibilities due to colder temperatures.
 Stay Tuned!